DR. ISABELLE GENEST

 Chair, session on “The Witness and the Historian: Debates on the Resistance in Contemporary France,” Western Society for French History, UCLA, November 2000.

 “Barbarie et décomposition dans la France décadente du Jardin des Supplices, ou l’Affaire Dreyfus vue par Octave Mirbeau,” Nineteenth Century French Studies Colloquium, The Pennsylvania State University, October 1998.

 Chair, session for the ”Fin de Siècle, Millenium” Colloquium, Association for French Cultural Studies, Wellesley College, April 1997.

-“The Use of French in Action in the College Classroom,” Foreign Language Teachers Academic Alliance, Caldwell College, April 1994.
+“The Use of French in Action in the College Classroom,” Foreign Language Teachers Academic Alliance, Caldwell University, April 1994.

 “Napoléon: `champion de la Latinité’ or `parvenu ridicule’?
 Paul Adam’s dilemma in judging the Napoleonic legend,” Western Society for French History, Orcas Island, October 1992.

 Discussant for a round table on “The Teaching of French Civilization: Methodology and Problems,” New York University, November 1991.

 “Paul Adam and Germany: from Internationalism to Germanophobic Patriotism?”
 Western Society for French History, University of California, Santa Barbara, November 1990.